Mazeh Qaleh

-Mazeh Qaleh (مازه قلعه, also Romanized as Māzeh Qal‘eh) is a village in Cheshmeh Langan Rural District, in the Central District of Fereydunshahr County, Isfahan Province, Iran.
-At the 2006 census, its population was 12, in 4 families.
+Mazeh Qaleh (مازه قلعه) (Note: Also romanized as Māzeh Qal‘eh) is a village in Cheshmeh Langan Rural District of the Central District in Fereydunshahr County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 12 in four households.
+The village did not appear in the following census of 2011.
+The 2016 census measured the population of the village as below the reporting threshold.